 Eligibility Requirements for the Spain Digital Nomad Visa:

 - Residency and Remote Work: You plan to live in Spain as a resident while working remotely for a company or employer located outside of Spain, using computer telematics and telecommunication systems.

-- Self-Employment Limit: If you’re self-employed, your work for a company located in Spain must not exceed 20% of your total professional activity.
+- Self-Employment Limit: If you’re self-employed, the work you carry out for a company located in Spain must not exceed 20% of your total professional activity.